 Manufacture Type: White Tea – Naturally withered

 Cup Characteristics: Simply superb!
 An amazing combination.
-A flavory and tasty combination of mellow peaches with deep full flavored apricots
+A tasty combination of mellow peaches with deep full flavored apricots

 Infusion: Pale yellow